Modelling Gossip Interactions in Open Multi-Agent Systems: System Description and preliminaries

-We remind that the above result holds for random departures, where the leaving agent is randomly uniformly chosen among those in the system before the departure.

-We now consider the random replacement of an agent, which consists of a random departure immediately followed by an arrival.
+We remind that Lemma~\ref{lem:effect_operations:departure} holds for random departures, where the leaving agent is randomly uniformly chosen among those in the system before the departure.
+We now consider the random replacement, which consists of a random departure immediately followed by an arrival.
 The next result follows from a combination of Lemmas \ref{lem:effect_operations:departure} and \ref{lem:effect_operations:arrival}, the latter applied to a system of size $n-1$ joined by a $n^{th}$ agent.